 With summer just around the corner, you may be thinking about getting a part-time job.
-While some teens may be considering working retail or food service for an easy way to make money, consider applying to become a lifeguard.
-Lifeguarding is a rewarding summer job with flexible hours, allowing you the freedom to enjoy your summer vacation with friends when you don’t work and get paid to hang out by the pool all day when you do!
+While some teens may consider working retail or food service to make money, consider applying to become a lifeguard.
+Lifeguarding is a rewarding summer job with flexible hours.
+This gives you the freedom to enjoy your summer vacation with friends when you don’t work and get paid to be by the pool all day when you do!
 Here are some of the best benefits of becoming a lifeguard.

 Become Part of a Team

 As a lifeguard, you’re never alone.
-Lifeguards work together all the time, posted at different stations and rotating often to ensure every zone of the pool is covered.
+Lifeguards work together all the time.
+They are usually posted at different stations and rotating often to ensure every zone of the pool is covered.
 You’ll learn to work together with every member of the lifeguarding team and help each other out in everything from everyday routines to life-threatening emergencies.
-Through all this teamwork and camaraderie, you could make some of your closest friends by spending a summer with all the same people!
+Through all this teamwork and camaraderie, you could make some of your closest friends over the summer!

 Stay in Shape